bbauska/CSS-Notes4Pros/README.md

   alt="Cubic-bezier." />
 </p>

-These parameters will be mapped to points which are part of a
+<p>These parameters will be mapped to points which are part of a
 <a href="https://en.wikipedia.org/wiki/B%C3%A9zier_curve#Cubic_B.C3.A9zier_curves">Bézier curve</a>:</p>

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->